5 Common Myths About Metabolism, and the Truth Behind Them

 Vitamin D is another important vitamin for immune function, and many people have developed deficiencies due to a lack of unprotected sun exposure.
 Most immune cells in the innate immune system express vitamin D receptors, supporting its biological necessity, and pathogen-fighting proteins are also often vitamin D-dependent [13].

 There are lots of plant extracts and other nutrients that have science-backed immune-supportive activities as well.
 Check out Metabolic Maintenance’s Acute Immune Boost for a heavy-hitting blend of immune support ingredients.
-You can adjust the dosage of this formula so that it works as a daily supplement over the long term, or as a one-two punch for serious immune protection at a time of viral threat (air travel, flu season in the office, etc.).
+You can adjust the dosage of this formula so that it works as a daily supplement over the long term, or as a one-two punch for serious immune protection at a time of pathogenic threat (air travel, a bug going around in the office, etc.).

 References